 For some, pursuing a romantic connection with a friend might feel like the natural thing ever, and in many ways it is.
 Building trust and a good rapport might feel fairly seamless, but there are other things that won’t come quite so easy.
 The fact is relationships in and of themselves can be tricky to navigate, and with an existing friendship at stake, dating a friend you've known for years can be the best — and most terrifying — thing ever.

-At this point in 2021, connecting romantically with a pal might be more common than one would think, considering the pandemic made meeting new people more difficult.
+At this point in 2021, connecting romantically with a pal might be more common than one would think, considering the past two years made meeting new people more difficult.
 But there are many things to consider in this scenario.
 First and foremost, the fact that your feelings may not be reciprocated, which could result in you possibly losing a close confidant.
 Then there’s the whole other ballgame in which feelings are mutual and you must now transition your friendship from platonic to romantic.
 Lots to think about here.

 Ahead, you'll hear from therapists who dish on the challenges and triumphs that can come with dating a friend, as well as one woman who tried it, herself (spoiler: It didn't work out in the long run).
 The gurus also give their pro advice on how to decide whether to pursue a romance and the best ways to go about it.

-Tips For Dating A Friend: Prepare For All Possible Outcomes
+Prepare For All Possible Outcomes

 Before blurting out "I love you" to one of your buds, it's important to think everything through.
 "In a situation like this, you have to be prepared for all possible outcomes," says Dr. Valeria Chuba, integrative sexologist and host of the Get Sex-Smart Podcast.
 "It may sound a bit cold, but with so much at stake, running a cost/benefit analysis on your potential romantic involvement with a friend before you confess your feelings can be really helpful."